10 Terrible Skin Issues In Dogs [When To Seek Help]

 Another skin issue that can cause scaly, bald patches on your dog is mange, typically affecting areas around the dog’s ears, belly, and chest -- although it can appear anywhere on your dog’s body.
-Mange is caused by an overabundance of mites, or when a dog comes in contact with an invasive species of mite.
+Mange is caused by an overabundance of mites or when a dog comes in contact with an invasive species of mite.
 Click here to read about two types of mange.

 Contact your vet immediately if you see symptoms of Walking Dandruff (Cheyletiellosis), a mild but highly contagious condition characterized by dandruff that appears to move on your dog’s body, caused by mites carrying flakes of your dog’s skin.

-A bacterial infection of the skin resulting in a presence of pus is called pyoderma.
+A bacterial infection of the skin resulting in the presence of pus is called pyoderma.
 If your dog has an underlying skin condition that causes them to scratch, the scratched skin can become home to a bacterial infection.
 Your dog may scratch their skin due to any of the following:

 5. Yeast Infection (Malassezia Dermatitis)

 Symptoms of a yeast infection on your dog include itchy, irritated skin, commonly around the ears or toes.
-While yeast dermatitis is not contagious, your dog should be treated to cure the condition and to restore their comfort.
-Depending on the severity of the infection, it can be treated topically with a shampoo or cream, via an oral medication, or a combination of these treatments.
+While yeast dermatitis is not contagious, your dog should be treated to cure the condition and restore comfort.
+Depending on the severity of the infection, it can be treated topically with shampoo or cream, via an oral medication, or a combination of these treatments.

 If your dog has a wound that just won’t heal, this could be a symptom of cancer.
 It’s more treatable when caught early, so take your dog to see the vet if you notice your dog has a wound that doesn’t heal in a normal amount of time.
 Other signs of canine cancer include lumps, tumors, lameness, and enlarged lymph nodes.

 Most common in puppies, impetigo is a bacterial infection that causes pus-filled blisters that may break and crust over, typically on the hairless lower belly.
-It’s not usually serious, and is treated easily with a topical cream.
+It’s not usually serious and is treated easily with a topical cream.

 8. Acral Lick Dermatitis

-High energy breeds are more prone to acral lick dermatitis, or lick granuloma.
+High-energy breeds are more prone to acral lick dermatitis or lick granuloma.
 This is a self-inflicted injury caused by obsessive licking of a leg or foot that results in hair loss and redness, or even an open sore.
 Obsessive licking is an anxiety-related behavior that could be a result of boredom or inactivity, separation anxiety, lack of socialization, past cruelty, or other stress.